-- 20. (1) An immigration officer or a member of the Garda Síochána may arrest an applicant without warrant if that officer or member suspects, with reasonable cause, that the applicant- - (a) poses a threat to public security or public order in the State, - (b) has committed a serious non-political crime outside the State, - (c) has not made reasonable efforts to establish his or her identity, - (d) intends to leave the State and without lawful authority enter another state, - (e) has acted or intends to act in a manner that would undermine-
+- 20. (1) An immigration officer or a member of the Garda Síochána may arrest an applicant without warrant if that officer or member suspects, with reasonable cause, that the applicant- - (a) poses a threat to public security or public order in the State, - (b) has committed a serious non-political crime outside the State, or

-(i) the system for granting persons international protection in the State, or or and an applicant so arrested may be taken to and detained in a prescribed place (in this section referred to as a "place of detention").
+- (c) has not made reasonable efforts to establish his or her identity, - (d) intends to leave the State and without lawful authority enter another state, - (e) has acted or intends to act in a manner that would undermine- - (i) the system for granting persons international protection in the State, - (ii) any arrangement relating to the Common Travel Area, and an applicant so arrested may be taken to and detained in a prescribed place (in this section referred to as a "place of detention").